Michael-Warner/Regression-Econometrics-Project/README.md

 ## Method:

-The methodologies employed was to first create a data/stakeholder analysis chart to guide the work to be done.
+The methodologies employed were to first create a data/stakeholder analysis chart to guide the work to be done.
 ![image](https://user-images.githubusercontent.com/76630966/119970619-3fc5a980-bfb0-11eb-992f-1d38f25a54cb.png)

-Then the data was cleaning and a deep exploratory data analysis (EDA), was taken place.
+Then the data was cleaned and a deep exploratory data analysis(EDA), took place.

-Lastly a logistic regression model was created based on the dichotomous dependant variable, canceled or not cancled, only using significant values.
+Lastly a logistic regression model was created based on the dichotomous dependent variable, canceled or not canceled, only using significant values.

 ## Results

-The logistic regression model only correctly predicted the non cancelation clients 50% of the time, but had a 0% probability of correctly guessing when clients would actually cancel.
+The logistic regression model only correctly predicted the non-cancelation clients 50% of the time, but had a 0% probability of correctly guessing when clients would actually cancel.

 ![image](https://user-images.githubusercontent.com/76630966/119972863-06db0400-bfb3-11eb-8d1d-a698c6152b92.png)